AlexNaupay/Dev-Notes/techs/iptables.md

 /sbin/iptables-save
 /sbin/iptables-legacy -L

-# On linux to forward, then restart machine
+# On linux to forward, then restart machine or: sysctl --system
 # /etc/sysctl.conf
-net.ipv4.ip_forward=1
+net.ipv4.ip_forward=1 # allows the server to act as a router
 ```